How to Reset Blackstone Regulator (6- Steps)

 • You can rinse the griddle with water and pat dry it with a paper towel or a piece of cloth.

-• Lastly, apply some oil to your griddle to keep it away from getting rusted.
+• Lastly, apply some oil to your griddle to keep it from getting rusted.
 It increases the life of the griddle.

 Word from Users to Reset Blackstone Regulator

-Blackstone users have shared their experiences on how they have encountered the issues with the griddle regulator and how they tackled it.
+Blackstone users have shared their experiences on how they have encountered issues with the griddle regulator and how they tackled it.
 Following are some useful words from the users of Blackstone Griddle.

 —If your Blackstone griddle does not produce enough heat, check the burners.
 If you find low heat pressure from any of the burners, then the first step should be resetting the regulator.